tikv/website/content/docs/5.1/concepts/explore-tikv-features/distributed-transaction.md

 ## Try pessimistic transaction model

 In the optimistic transaction model, transactions might fail to be committed because of write–write conflict in heavy contention scenarios.
-In the case that concurrent transactions frequently modify the same rows (a conflict), pessimistic transactions may perform better than optimistic transactions.
+In the case that concurrent transactions frequently modify the same rows (a conflict), pessimistic transactions might perform better than optimistic transactions.

 The following example shows how to test TiKV with pessimistic transaction model.